-- All doctoral (Ph.D.) students in Scholastic Residence, Advanced Residence or Pro Forma are considered full-time; - All M.Div., Master's and professional students in the Divinity School are considered full-time; - All MAT and Master's students in the Social Service Administration school who are enrolled in 200 units and non-credit practicums are considered full-time; - College students, Professional school students, students in programs that terminate upon the awarding of Master's degrees, and students in non-degree programs who are enrolled in 300 or more total units of registered course credit are considered full-time. - Degree-seeking College students are considered full-time through the end of the third week of any quarter.
-Thereafter their enrollment status is determined by registered course credit.
+- All doctoral (Ph.D.) students in Scholastic Residence, Advanced Residence or Pro Forma are considered full-time; - All M.Div., Master's and professional students in the Divinity School are considered full-time; - All Master's students in the Social Service Administration school who are enrolled in 200 units and non-credit practicums are considered full-time; - College students[], professional school students, students in programs that terminate upon the awarding of Master's degrees, and students in non-degree programs who are enrolled in 300 or more total units of registered course credit are considered full-time. - Other students in degree or non-degree seeking programs who are considered Full-Time equivalent due to the nature of their program of study or research as authorized.